alexghitulescu/SyncSSH/README.md

 It needs a SyncSSH.ini file to work.
 See the one in example.

+After running it will create a SyncSSH.log file, where all logs are store.
+If exceptions appear, they will be written to a SyncSSH.err file.
+These two files are going to be created next to the SyncSHH.ini file.

 Usage:
 	- encrypt password for ini file java -jar SyncSSH.jar pass <your password>